She Paid for an Old Man’s Soup — Then the Most Powerful Woman in the Café Walked In and Called Him Dad

 “It’s lunch,” Mia said.
 “Not a favor.”

-A few minutes later she carried his tray herself: tomato soup, rice, half a piece of bread, and a glass of water.
+A few minutes later she carried the tray herself to the corner table by the window: tomato soup, rice, half a piece of bread, and a glass of water.

 “I didn’t order the rice,” he said softly.